 HMRC are not going to assist you recognize tax savings that you could be making.
 Do not mistake tax computations with tax relief.

-An instalment on account (POA) might also be expected on 31st January 2012.
+An instalment on account (POA) might also be expected on 31st January 2024.
 POAs are obligations made by the taxpayer upfront to cover their tax burden for next year and are due in January and July.
 They are created to reduce cash flow and each of them is usually half of the last year’s tax liability – even though they can be lowered.
-POAs are only expected where your tax liability is:
+POAs are only expected where your tax liability is considerably more than £1,000, or less than 80% of your tax bill is met by tax taken off ‘at source’ (i.e. before you receive the income)– such as PAYE on employment earnings or the tax deducted from bank interest.

 For those setting out or hoping to plan their cash flow for upcoming years, it is recommended to put away about 20% to 30% of your revenues during the year to deal with your tax obligation.
 Savings of this degree should guarantee that most, if not all, of your tax bill, will be secured.